-"Merry Christmas!"
+Merry Christmas!

-In the name of him in whom we were chosen before the foundation of the world, dear friends in Christ: Many years ago (I think I was still in high school) I played for a while in a church softball league.
-And I have to confess that I was not a good ballplayer; but our church was rather small and they needed me in order to field a team - so I played as well as I could and in Christian charity they put up with me.
+In the name of him in whom we were chosen before the foundation of the world, dear friends in Christ: Many years ago (I was still in high school) I played for a while in a church softball league.
+I confess that I was not a good ballplayer; but our church was rather small and they needed me in order to field a team - so I played as well as I could and in Christian charity they put up with my manifest faults.
 Anyway, somehow our team made it to the playoffs (no thanks to me).
-And it happened that while playing an important game against a team that probably should've beat us hands down, our team was managing to hold its own.
+It happened that while playing an important game against a team that should've beaten us hands down, our team was managing to hold its own.
 In the end, it came down to this: it was the bottom of the last inning and we were down by two runs.
 Our team was at bat.
 We had two outs, runners on first and second, and I was up.
-I think it's safe to say that everyone on both teams assumed at that point the game was as good as over.
+It's safe to say at that point everyone on both teams assumed the game was as good as over.
 It was no secret that I was not among our team's better hitters.
 So, what happened?
 I managed to knock a line drive right over second base.
 If there hadn't been anyone on, it might have been good for a single; but with a runner being forced to second, it was an easy out.
 I mean, I hit it right to the centerfielder, who was one of their best players.
 And he had come in quite close because he knew that I rarely managed to hit the ball out of the infield.
-But as luck would have it, the ball bounced in front of him, he scooped low to get it, and he missed it clean.
+But as luck would have it, the ball bounced in front of him, he scooped low to get it and missed it clean; went right between his legs.
 By the time he got his hands on it, I was flying past third.
 He knew he couldn't stop me, so he didn't even bother to throw.
 Instead he stood there shaking his head in disgust at himself.
 And then he hollered at me, "Well, merry Christmas!"
-Though it was the month of August, his meaning could not have been more clear.
+Though it was the month of August, his meaning was clear.
 He was saying that it was a pure gift - one that I most certainly did not deserve.
 And it was true.
 He knew it.
 I knew it.
 All the other players and spectators knew it.
 But you know what?
-Though it was a gift - one that I in no way deserved we still won the game.
+Though it was a gift - one that I in no way deserved - we still won the game.
 "Merry Christmas" indeed.

-Now, of course, when that player said, "Merry Christmas" to me, I'm pretty sure that he didn't mean it in a benevolent sense.
-At least I think I detected a hint of sarcasm in his voice.
-And for this reason, I'm reasonably certain that he did not intend to give me the gift he did.
+Now, of course, when that player said, "Merry Christmas", I'm pretty sure that he didn't mean it in a benevolent sense.
+There was the distinct ring of sarcasm in his voice.
+He did not intend to give me the gift he did.
 But that is not the case in today's Old Testament reading in which the Lord offers to give young King Solomon any gift that his heart desires.
 "Ask what I shall give you", the Lord says to him.
-It's like a blank check from the Almighty Creator of heaven and earth.
+It's like a blank check from the Almighty.
 You name it: it's yours.
-Can you imagine what that would be like?
-To be able to ask for anything, anything at all in heaven or earth, and have the Lord God gladly give it to you?
+Can you imagine that?
+To be able to ask for anything, anything at all in heaven and earth, and have the Lord God gladly give it to you?
 What an offer that would be!
 Given the chance, what would you ask for?